OpenPGP CA: a high-level overview

 - the color of the bar at the top of the email window, and

-- the envelope icon at the right side of the window.
+- the envelope icon on the right side of the window.

 This is how an email looks from an unauthenticated sender: